Beh-naz/Implementing-OLS-algorithm/README.md

 ## Implementation Steps

+The Python code is in the file OLS.ipynb and the R code is in the file OLS.rmd.

 ### 1- Import Data:

 .
 Data is imported from the rls_data.csv file and saved as an array.